airou-lab/Docker-GPU-Tutorial/README.md

 Use 'sudo' every time if you need a GPU enabled container.
 Without sudo the final command won't work and the container may not be accessible from root.

 See the [nvidia gitlab](https://gitlab.com/nvidia/container-images/cuda/blob/master/doc/supported-tags.md) to get the right version for you.
+You can also directly do the next step, but downloading the base image for your project first ensures it works before creating a new image.

 ## Creating a Dockerfile

-Now that the image exists locally, we can make a Dockerfile to create a new Docker image, adding for example Python, Pip, Wget, and mini-conda.
+Now that the image exists locally, we can make a Dockerfile to create a new Docker image, adding for example Python, Pip, wget, and mini-conda.

 Create a Dockerfile in a folder in your documents.
 ```